Passenger rail franchising in Great Britain

 The system was created as part of the privatisation of British Rail, the former state-owned railway operator, and involved franchises being awarded by the government to train operating companies (TOCs) through a process of competitive tendering.
 Franchises usually lasted for a minimum of seven years and covered a defined geographic area or service type; by design, franchises were not awarded on an exclusive basis, and day-to-day competition with other franchises and open access operators was possible, albeit occurring on a limited number of services.
 Over the years, the system evolved, most notably reducing the initial 25 franchises to 17 through a series of mergers.
-Four franchises are currently in public ownership under the 'operator of last resort' arrangement.
+As of October 2025, ten franchises are in public ownership under the DfT Operator with five more to follow in 2026, as more passenger services are gradually renationalised.

-The Government initially suspended rail franchising in order to maintain service as passenger demand fell due to the COVID-19 pandemic, but on 21 September 2020 permanently abolished the rail franchising policy.
-Emergency arrangements (which effectively convert the franchises into concessions) remain until it legislates for a replacement to the system, likely to be a permanent concession system as is already in place in some urban areas.
+The Conservative government initially suspended rail franchising in order to maintain service as passenger demand fell due to the COVID-19 pandemic, but on 21 September 2020 permanently abolished the rail franchising policy, and put in place emergency arrangements which effectively converted the franchises into concessions.
+The successor Labour government confirmed in 2024 that the train operating companies would be brought into public ownership as their contracts expired, a process that is expected to be complete by June 2027.

-The system only covers the railways of Great Britain (and the Isle of Wight); the railways in Northern Ireland are owned and operated by the state-owned company NI Railways.
+The system only covered the railways of Great Britain (including the Isle of Wight); the railways in Northern Ireland are owned and operated by the state-owned company NI Railways.